MostlyAdequate/mostly-adequate-guide/ch2.md

 var getServerStuff = ajaxCall; // <-- look mum, no ()'s
 ```

 And that, folks, is how it is done.
-Once more then we'll see why I'm so insistent.
+Once more so that we understand why I'm being so persistent.

 ```js
 var BlogController = (function() {